Teresa Palmer: 2013–present: Further recognition and horror films

 In October 2015, it was learned that Palmer would participate in a short film called Too Legit with Zoe Kravitz, Clark Gregg, Nate Corddry and Lauren Weedman.
 This project was confirmed by the director of the film, Frankie Shaw via Twitter and Instagram and had its premiere on 23 January 2016 at the Sundance Film Festival.

 In 2016, she played the female lead role in the adaptation of the Nicholas Sparks novel The Choice, alongside Benjamin Walker, Tom Welling, Alexandra Daddario, and Tom Wilkinson.
 The film premiered on 5 February 2016 and was panned by critics.
 She appeared alongside Casey Affleck in the crime–drama heist film, Triple 9 (2016), directed by John Hillcoat.
 It was released nationwide on 26 February 2016.
 It was met with mixed reviews and failed to impress at the box office.
 Also that year, she portrayed Rebecca in the horror film Lights Out, and co-starred in the war drama Hacksaw Ridge, playing the love interest of Andrew Garfield's character; both films received positive reviews, with Palmer's performances being praised.
 She co-starred in the film Message from the King, alongside Chadwick Boseman, Luke Evans and Alfred Molina.

 In 2017, Palmer starred in the psychological thriller Berlin Syndrome, alongside Max Riemelt.
 She also starred alongside Michiel Huisman and Sam Reid in the science fiction thriller 2:22.

 In 2018, Palmer began a starring role as Diana Bishop in the British supernatural drama series A Discovery of Witches.
 The series received positive reviews.

-In 2019, Palmer starred in the biographical sports film Ride Like a Girl, portraying Michelle Payne.
+The following year, Palmer starred in the biographical sports film Ride Like a Girl, portraying Michelle Payne.
 The film was directed by Palmer's Hacksaw Ridge co-star Rachel Griffiths, in her feature film directorial debut.

+Palmer will star alongside Bella Heathcote and Philippa Northeast in the television adaptation of Sally Hepworth's novel The Family Next Door for the ABC.
+The six-part drama is being filmed in Victoria.

 Personal life

 Palmer, along with Australian television presenter David Koch, was one of the two number-one ticket holders of the Port Adelaide Football Club starting from 2009, having attended Port Adelaide games since childhood.

 Palmer began dating actor and director Mark Webber in late 2012 after contacting him via Twitter.
 They became engaged in August 2013, and married on 21 December 2013 in Mexico.
-She and Webber have two sons and two daughters together.
+She and Webber have two sons and three daughters together.
 Palmer is also a stepmother to Webber's son from his previous relationship with actress Frankie Shaw.
 The family resides in the Beachwood Canyon community of Los Angeles.

 In November 2012, Palmer and friend Phoebe Tonkin launched the health and wellness website Your Zen Life.
 She co-founded a sister site to Your Zen Life called Your Zen Mama, with her friend, actress Sarah Wright.